kVA to Amps Calculator

 Phase factor

-kVA is apparent power.
-Transformer, UPS, breaker, and conductor sizing still need the equipment instructions and qualified review.
+kVA is already apparent power, so no power factor input is needed here.
+Transformer, UPS, generator, breaker, and conductor sizing still need equipment instructions and qualified review.

 Formula steps

-2. Use volts for single-phase, or volts times square root of 3 for three-phase.
+2. Use volts for single-phase, or line-to-line volts times sqrt(3) for three-phase.

-3. Divide volt-amps by that voltage factor to estimate amps.
+3. Divide volt-amps by that voltage factor to estimate current.

 1. Enter kVA, voltage, and single-phase or three-phase mode.